-Amending the dividend to ensure the long-term Stakeholders are provided with a degree of certainty sustainability of the Company, particularly in light of as to the level of shareholder dividends and the any uncertainty presented by the COVID-19 sustainability of the Company is also enhanced. pandemic.
+Amending the dividend to ensure the long-term sustainability of the Company, particularly in light of any uncertainty presented by the COVID-19 pandemic.
 At the same time the revised dividend policy provides sufficient flexibility to pay more or less for Q4 dependent on the year's results.